IFCA-Advanced-Computing/status-page/content/default/issues/2023-02-01-spectrum-scale-low-performance.md

 1﻿0/02/2023

 The firmware update process has been completed.
 High latency connections should begin to be released and return to optimal performance over the next few hours.

+1﻿1/02/2023

+S﻿ystems are up.
+There are no high  latencies and seems to be working fine.